muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 ![ButtonFooter-2](../img/ButtonFooter-hello.png)

-Time for some red.
-Let's have the button wrap a span, the span will include a label.
+Let's have the button wrap a span, the span will include a string.

 ```ts
 // src/components/ButtonFooter.tsx